 around the country.”

-Mrs. Carter has been a leading voice for mental health, brain health and caregiver support in the U.S. for much of her life, beginning with her husband’s time as Georgia governor, and both during and after her time in the White House.
 She founded the Rosalynn Carter Institute for Caregivers, and has long advocated for improved access to care and decreased stigma, and she’s known for, among many others, this powerful quote: “There are only four kinds of people in the world.
 Those who have been caregivers.
 Those who are currently caregivers.
 Those who will be caregivers, and those who will need a caregiver.”

-The Carter family added in their official statement: “We recognize, as she did more than half a century ago, that stigma is often a barrier that keeps individuals and their families from seeking and getting much-needed support.
+The Carter family added in their May 2023 statement: “We recognize, as she did more than half a century ago, that stigma is often a barrier that keeps individuals and their families from seeking and getting much-needed support.
 We hope sharing our family’s news will increase important conversations at kitchen tables and in doctor’s offices around the country.”

-Indeed, it’s an disease that affects millions.
 Today, one in 10 Americans over the age of 65 with dementia, and as many as three adults over the age of 85 are living with Alzheimer’s or another neurodegenerative condition.
 Those numbers are rising as the American population ages.